-Furthermore, on March 27, 2014, Mary Jane and Thomas Jasin, who purport to be purchasers of VIVUS common stock, filed an Amended Complaint in Santa Clara County Superior Court alleging securities fraud against the Company and three of its former officers and directors.
+For example, on March 27, 2014, Mary Jane and Thomas Jasin, who purport to be purchasers of VIVUS common stock, filed an Amended Complaint in Santa Clara County Superior Court alleging securities fraud against the Company and three of its former officers and directors.
 In that complaint, captioned Jasin v.
 VIVUS, Inc., Case No. 114cv-261427, plaintiffs asserted claims under California's securities and consumer protection securities statutes.
 Plaintiffs alleged generally that defendants misrepresented the prospects for the Company's success, including with respect to the launch of Qsymia, while purportedly selling VIVUS stock for personal profit.
 Plaintiffs alleged losses of "at least" \$2.8 million, and sought damages and other relief.
 On June 5, 2014, the Company and the other defendants filed a demurrer to the Amended Complaint seeking its dismissal.
-With the demurrer pending, on July 18, 2014, the same plaintiffs filed a complaint in the United States District Court for the Northern District of California, in an action captioned Jasin v.
+With the demurrer pending, on July 18, 2014, the same plaintiffs filed a complaint in the United States District Court for the Northern District of California, captioned Jasin v.
 VIVUS, Inc., Case No. 5:14-cv-03263.
 The Jasins' federal complaint alleges violations of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934, as amended, based on facts substantially similar to those alleged in their state court action.
 On September 15, 2014, pursuant to an agreement between the parties, plaintiffs moved to voluntarily dismiss, with prejudice, the state court action.
 In the federal action, defendants filed a motion to dismiss on November 12, 2014.
 On December 3, 2014, plaintiffs filed a First Amended Complaint in the federal action.
 On January 21, 2015, defendants filed a motion to dismiss the First Amended Complaint.
-By Order dated June 18, 2015, the Court granted defendants' motion to dismiss the complaint in its entirety, but granted plaintiffs leave to amend their pleading.
-Plaintiffs filed their Second Amended Complaint on August 14, 2015, and defendants moved to dismiss on October 2, 2015.
-Briefing will conclude in late 2015, and oral argument is set for January 14, 2016.
-The Company and the defendant former officers and directors cannot predict the outcome of the motion to dismiss or the lawsuit generally, but believe that the lawsuit is without merit and intend to continue vigorously to defend against the claims.
+The court ruled on that motion on June 18, 2015, dismissing the seven California claims with prejudice and dismissing the two federal claims with leave to amend.
+Plaintiffs filed a Second Amended Complaint on August 17, 2015.
+Defendants moved to dismiss the complaint on October 2, 2015.
+On September 10, 2015, plaintiffs moved for entry of judgment on their state claims.
+Briefing on both defendants' motion to dismiss and plaintiffs' motion for entry of judgment was completed on December 15, 2015.
+On April 19, 2016, the court issued a ruling granting defendants' motion to dismiss without leave to amend and denying as moot plaintiffs' motion for entry of judgment.
+The time for plaintiffs to file an appeal has not yet expired.
+The Company and the defendant former officers and directors cannot predict the outcome of the lawsuit, but believe that the lawsuit is without merit and intend to continue vigorously to defend against the claims.

-The Company maintains directors' and officers' liability insurance that it believes affords coverage for much of the anticipated cost of the remaining Jasin action, subject to payment of our self-insured retention and the policies' terms and conditions.
+The Company maintains directors' and officers' liability insurance that it believes affords coverage for much of the anticipated cost of the remaining Jasin action, subject to the use of our financial resources to pay for our self-insured retention and the policies' terms and conditions.

-We have an accumulated deficit of \$824.2 million as of September 30, 2015, and we may continue to incur substantial operating losses for the future.
+We have an accumulated deficit of \$849.1 million as of March 31, 2016, and we may continue to incur substantial operating losses for the future.

-We have generated a cumulative net loss of \$824.2 million for the period from our inception through September 30, 2015, and we anticipate losses in future years due to continued investment in our research and development programs.
+We have generated a cumulative net loss of \$849.1 million for the period from our inception through March 31, 2016, and we anticipate losses in future years due to continued investment in our research and development programs.
 There can be no assurance that we will be able to achieve or maintain profitability or that we will be successful in the future.